Rush Demystified

 6

-Mikayla and Adia are your rush managers, which basically means that they are your go-to people for any and all rush-related questions, schedule conflicts, and other concerns.
-They’ll be the ones you see at our audition table when you arrive to sing for us, and they’ll work with you to schedule rush meals.
+Bella, Esperance, and Lauren are your rush managers for the 2025 Rush season, which means they are your go-to people for all rush-related questions, scheduling conflicts, and other concerns.
+They’ll be the ones you see at our audition table when you arrive to sing for us, and they’ll work with you to schedule rush meals after your audition.

 7

-During the week after auditions, each group puts on its own Singing Dessert, which is a full-length concert for rushees and their friends.
-You’ll receive a Singing Dessert invitation from each group that you choose to rush.
-There will be two or three different Desserts each night, but if two groups overlap, it’ll be an all-women's group and an all-men's group, so you’ll be able to attend all of the concerts of the groups you’re rushing.
-During their Singing Dessert, each group will perform their favorite arrangements, show you an array of soloists, and feed you delicious snacks.
-It’s a great opportunity for you to hear more than just the snippets you’ll get at Woolsey or Dwight, and by this point you’ll have met a couple of members, so we get the chance to say hey again!
+The week after auditions, each group puts on a singing dessert, which is a full-length concert for rushees and their friends.
+You’ll receive a singing dessert invitation from each group that you choose to rush.
+There will be two or three different singing desserts each night at various locations, but there is ample time between each, so you will have no problem attending singing desserts for all the groups you’re rushing!
+During their singing dessert, each group will perform their favorite arrangements, show you an array of soloists, and feed you delicious snacks.
+It’s a great opportunity for you to hear more than just the snippets you’ll get at Woolsey and Marsh, and by this point, you’ll have met a couple of members, so we also get the chance to say hey again!

 8

-And then the big one — what is tap night?
+And then finally — what is Tap Night?

-Tap night is the final night of rush, when all of the a cappella groups run around to the rooms of the freshmen they’re “tapping,” or inviting to become new members.
-The whole evening involves lots of sprinting, shouting, and singing and is a great time for all.
+Tap Night is the final night of rush, when all of the a cappella groups run around to the rooms of the rushees they’re “tapping,” or inviting into the group as new members.
+The whole evening involves lots of sprinting, shouting, and singing, and is a great time for all.
+This year's tap night will be on Wednesday, September 17th!